-Before issuing credit cards, subsidiary/ affiliate credit card companies of banks/QBs must exercise proper diligence by ascertaining that applicants possess good credit standing and are financially capable of fulfilling their credit commitments.
-The net take home pay of applicants who are employed, the net monthly receipts of those engaged in trade or business, or the net worth or cash flow inferred from deposits of those who are neither employed nor engaged in trade or business or the credit behavior exhibited by the applicant from his other existing credit cards, or other lifestyle indicators such as but not limited to club memberships, ownership and location of residence and motor vehicle ownership shall be determined and used as basis for setting credit limits.
+Before issuing credit cards, NBFIs and/ or their subsidiary/affiliate credit card companies of banks/QBs must exercise, in accordance with the provisions of Subsec.
+4312N.1, proper diligence by ascertaining that applicants possess good credit standing and are financially capable of fulfilling their credit commitments.

+The net take home pay of applicants who are employed, the net monthly receipts of those engaged in trade or business, or the net worth or cash flow inferred from deposits of those who are neither employed nor engaged in trade or business or behavior exhibited by the applicant from his other existing credit cards, or other lifestyle indicators such as but not limited to club memberships, ownership and location of residence and motor vehicle ownership shall be determined and used as basis for setting credit limits.
 The gross monthly income may also be used provided reasonable deductions are estimated for income taxes, premium contributions, loan amortizations and other deductions.

-All credit card applications, especially those solicited by third party representatives agents, shall undergo a strict credit risk assessment process and the information stated thereon validated and verified by persons other than those handling marketing.
+All credit card applications, specifically those solicited by third party representatives/ agents, shall undergo a strict credit risk assessment process and the information stated thereon validated and verified by authorized personnel of the NBFIs and their subsidiary/affiliate credit card companies other than those handling marketing.